sivakumarjsl/empolyee/README.md

    Hopefully i will change that soon.

 Queries are welcome:
-    If you have doubts or any suggestion to so please drop a mail to me `sivakumarjegadesan@gmail.com`
+    If you have doubts or any suggestion to me. then please drop a mail to me `sivakumarjegadesan@gmail.com`

  Have a fun to learn new things.